Pasta and Rice Conversions: A Comprehensive Guide

 Pasta Conversions & Equivalents

-1 pound dried pasta (16 oz.) serves 4 – 5 people
+1 lb dried pasta (16 oz) Serves 4–5 people

-2 ounces shells yields about 1 cups cooked
+2 oz shells About 1 cup cooked

 How frustrating is it when you’re cooking dinner from a great recipe in your favorite cooking magazine that says you need 2 cups of cooked rice, but you have no idea how much dry rice that takes?
 Or what if you need to know how many cups of cooked macaroni yields from 1 cup of dry macaroni?